alevchuk/biostar-central/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

+Q&A website powered by lightning network

 This website's source code (ln-central) is a software fork of [Biostar-central](https://github.com/ialbert/biostar-central).
 Biostar-central is a forum focusing on bioinformatics, computational genomics and biological data analysis.
 However, this fork was done to better serve the the lightning network community.
-For example, ln-central has been integrated to use anonymous lightning network micro-payments instead of traditional single.
+For example, ln-central has been integrated to use anonymous lightning network micro-payments instead of traditional Single Sign-on.

 ## Biostar: Building Scientific Communities